 - The couple should have a sense of the spiritual nature of a Christian marriage service.

-There also needs to be a recognition that marriage is not a temporary arrangement and therefore the failure of a previous marriage is something which requires repentance and forgiveness, even if we may feel that ‘it was not our fault’.
+There also needs to be a recognition that marriage is not a temporary arrangement and therefore the failure of a previous marriage is something that requires repentance and forgiveness, even if we may feel that ‘it was not our fault’.
 Vows were made and these were not kept, so there is a need to face this in prayer looking for God’s grace and healing to lift the burden so that we can walk on into a new life.
 A short service of prayers before a further marriage will be part of the marriage preparation and this will be something that takes place privately in the church, with just yourselves and the cleric taking the service present.

 If you would like to explore Christian marriage we will be very happy to talk it through with you.
-When you meet the vicar he will need to see an original certified copy of the decree absolute (photocopies are not sufficient).
+When you meet the vicar they will need to see an original certified copy of the decree absolute (photocopies are not sufficient).

-The bishop may need to be consulted to talk through with him whether or not it is in order for the Marriage Service to be conducted in Church.
+The bishop may need to be consulted to talk through with them whether or not it is in order for the Marriage Service to be conducted in Church.
 It may not, therefore, be possible to give you an answer straight away.
 That is not necessarily a bad thing, since marriage should never be rushed into, especially where it has not worked once before.